Insolvency and Restructuring

 Financial services industry

-Our client is the foreign parent company of a multinational group providing small credit loans.
-Our client implemented a restructure to divest its Australian subsidiary, which resulted in the appointment of liquidators.
-We have advised our client in relation to the ongoing conduct of the liquidation.
+Advising the foreign parent company of a multinational group providing small credit loans, on implementing a restructure to divest its Australian subsidiary, which resulted in the appointment of liquidators.
+Also advising our client in relation to the ongoing conduct of the liquidation.

 Financial services industry